High School Language Arts

 Honors Path: The student finishes this course in less than the length of one school year (by not needing to watch the many extra help videos, by being a fast reader, or by simply spending more time on the course) and spends the rest of the school year completing Honors Book Studies.

 - Grammar & Writing Guide

 - The non-consumable guide is required for the High School 1-4 and contains the main instruction for writing, grammar, usage, and punctuation.
 The high school unit booklets refer to this guide often.
 Many sections in this guide give links for videos that can be watched for further help. (full-color, 11” x 8.5”, 98 pages, wire-bound)

 - High School Cards

-- These cards are used for memorization of poetry, Greek and Latin roots, and geography (countries of Africa, countries of Northern Europe, Canadian provinces, major rivers of the world, major deserts of the world, and much more). (full-color, 22 pages (44 half sheet cards), perforated, heavy card stock)
+- These cards are used for memorization of poetry, Greek and Latin roots, and geography (countries of Africa, countries of Northern Europe, Canadian provinces, major rivers of the world, major deserts of the world, and much more). (full-color, 44 cards (5.5″x8.5″ each), perforated, gloss laminated heavy card stock)

 Note: Once you have purchased these items for a student, you will not need to purchase them again.
 For High School 2, 3, and 4, students will need just the unit booklets and the required reading books.